Code-Institute-Submissions/lewiswilliams95-milestone-project-one_OctResub/README.md

 ### Design
 #### Colour Scheme
  The Main Colour's used on the website are; Minds Eye Collective Purple.
 White and the contrasting colour of Green for the nav bar.
-The text colour and nav tiles will swap when hovering.
+The  and nav tiles will change to purple when hovering.
 #### Typography
  The Main font used on my whole website is the Lato font, with the backup font being Sans-Serif and Serif.
 For the title I used Zen Tokyo Zoo in place of a actual graphically designed title.
 These backup fonts are used if the browser is having trouble importing from google fonts.
 I have used lato as it is a fresh font that preveys the business a fresh and innovative business.